Dividing Your Business Fairly Among Your Children

 A buy-sell agreement clearly establishes procedures that must be followed in case that you, as the business owner, becomes disabled or dies.
-It would establish the price and terms of a buyout, in case the children who are not involved in the business decide to give up their stake.
+It would establish the price and terms of a buyout, in case the children are not involved in the business decision to give up their stake.

 Buy-sell agreements often take into consideration the following issues:

-- Triggering events—these pertains to events that trigger the provisions of the agreement, such as the death of the business owner, divorce, and retirement.
+- Triggering events—these pertain to events that trigger the provisions of the agreement, such as the death of the business owner, divorce, and retirement.

 - Business valuation—this sets the value of shares to be transferred.